-Ashkhan founded CANDEY with a team of colleagues from Tarlo Lyons.
-He brings business nous to his clients, providing legal and commercial direction and has a long track record of successive wins and major settlements in the High Court and International Arbitrations.
+He has a long track record of successive wins and major settlements in the High Court, Court of Appeal and International Arbitrations.

 Ashkhan has full rights of audience as a Solicitor Advocate of the Supreme Court in England.
-He is also a Barrister (non-practising) in England, and has been admitted as a Solicitor Advocate (non-practising) in the British Virgin Islands (Supreme Court of the Eastern Caribbean).
+He has been called to the Bar in England and admitted as a Solicitor Advocate (non-practising) in the British Virgin Islands (Supreme Court of the Eastern Caribbean).

 A founding Partner of CANDEY, Nigel was Managing Partner & Chairman of Tarlo Lyons during the time when that firm experienced dynamic growth.
 A highly experienced commercial litigator by background, Nigel has wide knowledge of the commercial legal sector and, together with members of the Management board, leads the strategy of the firm